duck-bongos/py-argmerge/README.md

-# py-argmerge
+# PyProgram Threshold
-Merge arguments external to Python CLI programs
+Align variables external to the program and pass them "across the threshold" to the program.